Guidelines for Examinees - YAELNET:

 Make sure you know in advance how to get to the test location so that you do not arrive late.
 If you arrive late, you will not be able to take the test!
 It is recommended that you arrive about half an hour before the time set for your test.

-It is probable that while you are waiting, other examinees who were scheduled for an earlier time will be taking the test in the classroom.
+While you are waiting to take the test, it is likely that other examinees who were scheduled for an earlier time will be taking the test in the classroom.
 Please be considerate and wait quietly.
 When a computer becomes available, you will be asked to come in and take the test.

-Do not bring mobile telephones, smart watches, earphones, or any other electronic device into the classroom.
+Do not bring mobile phones, smartwatches, headphones, or any other electronic device into the classroom.
 It is also forbidden to bring in dictionaries, electronic dictionaries or any other study aid.

 There are good test conditions in all the test classrooms, but there may be background noise in some locations, so it is recommended to bring simple earplugs.

-You do not need scrap paper or a watch.
-The allotted time will be shown on the computer monitor and if you need scrap paper, you may ask for it from one of the proctors.
+You do not need to bring scrap paper or a watch.
+The allotted time for each section will be shown on the computer screen.
+If you need scrap paper, you may ask for it from one of the proctors.

-Before entering the classroom switch off your mobile telephone and put it in your bag.
+Before entering the classroom, switch off your mobile phone and put it in your bag.
 Bags should be stored in the designated lockers or placed at the front of the classroom.
-An examinee found in possession of an electronic device during the test will be required to leave the classroom immediately and his test will be disqualified.
+Examinees found in possession of an electronic device during the test will be required to leave the classroom immediately and their test will be disqualified.

 During the Test